samasrinivas/kafkautomation/README.md

 **How it works:**
 1. Create a feature branch named after your project.
 2. Create project folders under `projects/<PROJECT>/<ENV>/` (dev/test/qa/prod).
-3. Copy the environment template `templates/<ENV>/kafka-request.yaml` into your project folder.
+3. Copy the generic template `templates/kafka-request.yaml` into your project folder.
 4. Schemas are optional.
 If needed, add Avro files under `schemas/<ENV>/` and reference them in `kafka-request.yaml`; otherwise, leave the `schemas:` section commented.
 5. CI runs on PR: lints YAML, converts to Terraform variables, auto-detects the environment from the file path, initializes Terraform with the per-environment backend key, and posts the plan as a PR comment.
 6. On merge to `main`, CD applies the plan with environment-specific settings.
 If schemas were omitted, no schema resources are created.
 7. Confluent resources are provisioned in the correct environment with isolated Terraform state (S3 key per environment).

 **YAML → Terraform flow:**
-- Author `projects/<PROJECT>/<ENV>/kafka-request.yaml` using the matching template; keep environment values unchanged.
+- Author `projects/<PROJECT>/<ENV>/kafka-request.yaml` using the template; do not add Confluent environment metadata in YAML.
 - Store any schema files under `schemas/<ENV>/...` and reference them via `schema_file` paths; leave the `schemas:` section commented if not needed.
 - `scripts/parser.py` converts YAML to JSON and validates schema file existence.
 - Workflows detect environment from path and set Terraform backend `key` per environment.